cdutboy928/notes/wifi_hacking/wifi_hacking.md

 7. Reboot
 8. For Linux only: apt-get install ocl-icd-libopencl1 opencl-headers clinfo
 9. Install the driver recommended on https://hashcat.net/hashcat/.
 If it says *exact* it means exact.
+    * install the drivers first, including drivers for CPU and GPU.
+        * "Intel Driver and Support Assistant Installer" and "Driver Genius" can be used
+        * make sure the drivers has been installed properly
+    * then run the "opencl_runtime_16.1.2_x64_setup.exe"
+    * then run the "intel_sdk_for_opencl_2017_7.0.0.2567"
     For AMD GPUs, see ROCm instructions here.
 10. Reboot
 11. For Linux only: rm -rf ~/.hashcat/kernels